Important Facts You Need to Know About a Cash Business

 - Allowing customers to pay with credit cards encourages them to buy more, increasing your profits, even if you have to pay card transaction fees.

 Additional Benefits and Drawbacks

-The Small Business Administration has some comments on benefits and drawbacks of accepting cash in payment.
+The Small Business Administration has some comments on the benefits and drawbacks of accepting cash in payment.
 The benefits of accepting cash (as detailed by the Small Business Administration) include: